flyteorg/flyte/docs/user_guide/productionizing/configuring_access_to_gpus.md

 def gpu_available() -> bool:
    return torch.cuda.is_available()
 ```
-Leveraging a flytekit feature, you can specify the accelerator device in the task decorator .
+Leveraging a flytekit feature, you can request a specific accelerator device from the task decorator .

 ### How it works?